bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 ### Test bob-software.py

-Now, let’s check this out!

 ```bash
 python bob-software.py
 "Good!
 Your Python version is 3.11 or higher and NumPy version is 1.26.4"
 ```

 Great, you’ve mastered it.
-Now, if you want to deactivate or exit from using the `bob` environment, simply type
+Now, you may stop using the envionrment by deactivating `bob` environment by

 ```bash
  conda deactivate bob